shincar/blogs-source/_posts/2019-02-22-plan-network-gaming-for-winstons-and-ohnoes.markdown

 - Fightroom: A fight room for players
   - name: Fightroom name
   - maxPlayerCount: 2
-  - currentPlayer: A collection of player name
+  - currentPlayers: A collection of player name
-  - whosTurn: Player name who now could perform a move
+  - currentPlayer: Player name who now could perform a move
   - moves: a collection of moves players performed
   - winner: Player who won this game